 - The Mandylion was taken out of the reliquary after its arrival, stolen or given away.
 What remained was the empty shrine with an image of the original contents.

-According to all this, it is possible that the Mandylion came to Paris and was destroyed during the French Revolution.
+According to all of this, it is possible that the Mandylion came to Paris and was destroyed during the French Revolution.
 However, given the little attention paid to the relic since its arrival in Paris, it is more likely that the original cloth never reached the city and that it was only one of the three copies from Edessa.
-One sees the reliquary of the Mandylion in Morand’s picture as a flat box on which one has placed quite unceremoniously the cross with the part of the lance that touched the Christ.
+In Morand’s picture, the reliquary of the Mandylion is seen as a flat box on which they have placed, quite unceremoniously, the cross with the part of the lance that touched Christ.

 Illustration: an 18th century artistic replica of the Grande Châsse containing twenty relics, eighteen of which are from Constantinople.
 Two relics of the Virgin Mary were added and three relics from Constantinople were placed in the basement of the Sainte-Chapelle.